irishdan/ResponsiveImageBundle/README.md

 ResponsiveImageBundle\Entity\Image.php
 ```

-When creating a new image the image.uploader service handles saving the image file to the server.
+When creating a new image the image.uploader service handles uploading and saving the image file to the server.
 ```
 $this->get('image.uploader')->upload($image);
 ```